 Can you connect us to a guide?

 While I trekked without a guide, you can surely hire one from Sari Village.
-They can also help you arrange for camping equipments such as tents and sleeping bags and take you to more remote areas that you cannot do alone.
+They can also help you arrange for camping equipment such as tents and good quality sleeping bags to withstand the cold and take you to more remote areas that you cannot do alone.

 I can suggest Umendra Singh Negi of Chaukhamba Himalayan Adventure for this purpose.